nopSolutions/nopCommerce-Docs/en/developer/tutorials/unit-tests.md

 There are two points to pay attention to:

 1. Our class has the **TestFixture** attribute which tells the engine that this class is a class with tests.
-1. We do not directly inherit the ``BaseNopTest`` class but inherit another abstract class - ``ServiceTest`` which adds the main plugins to the configuration.
+1. We do not directly inherit the `BaseNopTest` class but inherit another abstract class - `ServiceTest` which adds the main plugins to the configuration.

 The next step is to add a method for the initialization of our tests.
 As a rule, such a method is called **SetUp**.
-In this method, we get an instance of a class that implements the ``IScheduleTaskService`` interface, which we will be tested.
+In this method, we get an instance of a class that implements the ``IScheduleTaskService`` interface, which we will test.

 ```csharp
 private IScheduleTaskService _scheduleTaskService;